Jesus and His Word Teach versus what the Roman

 traditions as equal with the Word of God and established a sacramental

-works righteousness system in opposition to the Word of Godís call to
+system contrary to the Word of Godís call to

 repentance and faith in the finished work of Christ alone to be born